 Ties: Ties in the top 20 National Numbers in the 1 pm Pro Race will be broken by the most first place overall finishes, then by the most second place overall finishes, etc., until the tie is broken.
 Ties for remaining national numbers will be broken by the higher overall finish in the final race of the season.

-N. NATIONAL POINTS SCALES
+O. NATIONAL POINTS SCALE

 National Class Championship and Overall National Number points will be earned as follows per event:

-O. MANUFACTURER CHAMPIONSHIP
+P. MANUFACTURER CHAMPIONSHIP

 A Manufacturer Championship will be awarded for both the motorcycle and ATV disciplines.
 To establish the Manufacturer Champion, points will be awarded per race to each manufacturer for its two (2) highest placed overall finishers.
 The same Championship point scale and tie-breaker procedure set forth above shall be used to determine the Manufacturer Championship.